homebrewltd/awesome-local-ai/README.md

 - [Taskyon](https://github.com/Xyntopia/taskyon) - Vue3 based Chat UI, integratable in webpages.
 Focused on "local first" principle.
 Any OpenAI API compatible endpoint.
 - [QA-Pilot](https://github.com/reid41/QA-Pilot) - An interactive chat app that leverages Ollama(or openAI) models for rapid understanding and navigation of GitHub code repository or compressed file resources
 - [HammerAI](https://www.hammerai.com/desktop) - Simple character-chat interface to run LLMs on Windows, Mac, and Linux.
 Uses Ollama under the hood and is offline, free to chat, and requires zero configuration.
+- [GPTLocalhost](https://gptlocalhost.com/demo/) - A local Word Add-in for you to use local LLM servers in Microsoft Word.
+Alternative to "Copilot in Word" and much more affordable.

 ## Platforms / full solutions